 A healthy diet of whole food high in B vitamins (especially b-6, b-3 and b-12) zinc, magnesium and Omega-3 is essential for reducing anxiety.

-If you are dealing with chronic or prolonged stress, you will find information on creating an effective"anti-stress" diet in Stress Busting Energy Foods.
+If you are dealing with chronic or prolonged stress, check out this post on creating an effective"anti-stress" diet.
 Starting the day off with a breakfast of steel cut oats and protein is an excellent first step.
 Check out the Healthy Breakfast Collection for some delicious mood-boosting, anxiety reducing recipes.

 LIMIT REFINED CARBS